The Emergency Medicine Blog

 SLO5 – Care for Children of All Ages in the ED, at All Stages of Development, and Children with Complex Needs

-βœ… Recognise normal and abnormal paediatric presentations
+βœ… Recognise normal and abnormal paediatric presentations across all age groups

-βœ… Use age-appropriate assessment tools
+βœ… Use age-appropriate assessment tools and observation scores

-βœ… Provide effective pain management and sedation
+βœ… Provide effective pain management and procedural sedation

 SLO6 – Deliver Key Procedural Skills in Adults

-Procedural competency is essential in emergency medicine.
+Procedural competency is essential in Emergency Medicine.
 This SLO ensures that clinicians can:

-βœ… Use ultrasound to guide procedures
+βœ… Use ultrasound to guide procedures safely and effectively

 SLO7 – Deal with Complex and Challenging Situations in the Workplace

-βœ… Manage aggressive or distressed patients
+βœ… Manage aggressive, distressed or vulnerable patients safely

-βœ… Handle ethical dilemmas and end-of-life discussions
+βœ… Handle ethical dilemmas and end-of-life discussions with sensitivity

-βœ… Balance clinical workload and patient flow
+βœ… Balance clinical workload, risk and patient flow during crowding

 SLO8 – Provide Clinical Leadership to the Department in the Context of the Multi-Professional Team

-βœ… Lead the clinical team during a busy shift
+βœ… Lead the clinical team during a busy shift and in resus

 βœ… Manage major incidents and department-wide crises